malbolgias/tusdatos-landing-en-shz/INFORMATION.md

 ### 1. Background Validation
 Quick and secure background checks for individuals, companies, and vehicles, helping organizations reduce risk in hiring and business decisions.

-### 2. Restrictive List Checks and Compliance
+### 2. Sanction list screening and Compliance
 Access to global and local lists, including OFAC, UN, EU sanctions, PEPs, and national databases from Colombia and Ecuador.
-These checks support compliance with LAFT, KYC, KYB, and AML requirements.
+These checks support compliance with Anti-Money Laundering and Counter-Terrorism Financing – AML/CTF (LAFT – Lavado de Activos y Financiación del Terrorismo), KYC, KYB, and AML requirements.

-### 3. Deceased Person Validation
-Verifies deceased individuals in official registries to help businesses maintain accurate records, reduce fraud, and manage sensitive legal processes like inheritance and insurance.

-### 4. Implementation of LAFT and PTEE Systems
+### 3. Anti-Money Laundering and Counter-Terrorism Financing – AML/CTF (LAFT – Lavado de Activos y Financiación del Terrorismo) and PTEE (PTEE – Plan de Transparencia y Ética Empresarial) Implementation
 Consulting services for companies subject to Colombian and international regulations.
 Ensures proper implementation of required systems and procedures based on guidance from relevant authorities.

+### 4. Implementation of Anti-Money Laundering and Counter-Terrorism Financing – AML/CTF (LAFT – Lavado de Activos y Financiación del Terrorismo) and PTEE (PTEE – Plan de Transparencia y Ética Empresarial) Systems
+Consulting services for companies subject to Colombian and international regulations.
+Ensures proper implementation of required systems and procedures based on guidance from relevant authorities.

 ### 5. Tusdatos Empresas Platform
-A business intelligence platform offering public data on Colombian companies.
-It provides rankings, financial insights, and alerts to support safer and more informed B2B decisions.
+A comprehensive business intelligence platform (empresas.tusdatos.co) offering detailed public data on Colombian companies.
+The platform provides rankings, financial insights, and alerts to support safer and more informed B2B decisions.

+**Key Features:**
+- **Company Search by Name or Tax ID (NIT)**: Find information on legally established companies in Colombia
+- **Access to Rankings**: Explore Top 100 companies by revenue and employees, organized by sector or geography, with charts and figures to identify market trends
+- **Free General Information**: Access basic company data at no cost
+- **Paid Detailed Reports**: Access comprehensive information including contact details, legal representatives, establishments, historical financial data, and charts
+- **Custom Data Solutions**: Receive tailored information based on a list of company tax IDs (suppliers or clients), or set parameters to discover new companies by sector, revenue range, size, location, economic activity, company age, and other criteria

+**Business Benefits:**
+- **Secure Relationship Building**: Thoroughly research companies to establish reliable commercial relationships and minimize risks
+- **Improved Decision Making**: Make more informed strategic, financial, and commercial decisions based on data provided by the organizations themselves
+- **Market and Competitive Intelligence**: Gain insights into sector dynamics and competitor behavior
+- **Business Opportunity Identification**: Discover new niches and potential clients or partners
+- **Operational Efficiency**: Reduce time and costs associated with company information searches
+- **Enhanced Productivity**: Provide commercial, financial, and administrative teams with data to focus on analysis and create value-driven strategies

 ### 6. Due Diligence
 A complete evaluation service for counterparties based on public and private data.
 Enables identification of red flags and mitigation of fraud, corruption, or other commercial risks.